What is Make Music Madison?

 When and where will Make Music Madison take place?

-The next Make Music Madison will take place on the summer solstice, Friday, June 21, 2019 at over 100 locations across Madison.
+Make Music Madison will take place on the summer solstice, Sunday, June 21, 2020 at a hundred locations across Madison.

 Who is Make Music Madison?